Supply of Services - Terms and Conditions

 (k) the other party suspends or ceases, or threatens to suspend or cease, to carry on all or a substantial part of its business;

-(l) the other party’s financial position deteriorates to such an extent that in the Supplier’s opinion the Customer’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy; or
+(l) the other party’s financial position deteriorates to such an extent that in the Processor’s opinion the Customer’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy; or

 (m) the other party (being an individual) dies or, by reason of illness or incapacity (whether mental or physical), is incapable of managing his own affairs or becomes a patient under any mental health legislation.

-9.4 Without limiting its other rights or remedies, the Supplier may suspend provision of the Services under the Contract or any other contract between the Customer and the Supplier if the Customer becomes subject to any of the events listed in clause 9.2(b)) to clause 9.2(m), or the Supplier reasonably believes that the Customer is about to become subject to any of them, or if the Customer fails to pay any amount due under this Contract on the due date for payment.
+9.4 Without limiting its other rights or remedies, the Processor may suspend provision of the Services under the Contract or any other contract between the Customer and the Processor if the Customer becomes subject to any of the events listed in clause 9.2(b)) to clause 9.2(m), or the Processor reasonably believes that the Customer is about to become subject to any of them, or if the Customer fails to pay any amount due under this Contract on the due date for payment.

 10. CONSEQUENCES OF TERMINATION